 Although Barclay doesn’t recommend this as a long-term solution, covering your countertops in contact paper can be a fantastic, low-cost alternative to a full remodel.

 Depending on the size of your kitchen, contact paper can cost less than $100 and provide a dramatic transformation.
-We tried it ourselves and the upgrade looked “100% better,” according to HouseLogic writer Lisa Kaplan Gordon.
+HouseLogic writer Lisa Kaplan Gordon tried it herself and said it looked “100% better.”